 - ½ tsp bicarbonate of soda/baking soda

-- 2 large baking trays lined with parchment paper
+- You will also need 2 large baking trays lined with parchment paper

-- Put the butter in a pan over a low heat until just melted.
-Set aside and leave to cool for 5 minutes.
+- Put the butter in a small pan over a low heat until just melted.

-- Next, sift the flour and bicarbonate of soda/baking soda and stir into the mixture to form a firm dough.
+- Next, sift the flour and soda into the bowl and stir into the mixture to form a firm dough.

-- Then cut the milk chocolate into small chunks and mix into the dough until evenly distributed.
+- Then mix in the chocolate chips until evenly distributed.